mako-framework/docs/02_routing_and_controllers/02_controllers.md

 return $this->redirectResponse('http://example.org')->setStatus(301);
 ```

-It is also possible to use one of the following chainable methods instead of setting the status code with the `setStatus` method.
+It is also possible to use the following methods to set and get the status code.

 | Method name       | Description                   |
 |-------------------|-------------------------------|